JasonLin0704/IDWCH2.0/README.md

 - You can put your `isentropic-keep-xxxxxx-xxxxxxxxxxxx.json` under `Credential`.
 - You can put your custom test cases under `Testcase`.

-- You may have noticed that I used the term "nearly fully automated," and the reason is, if the target website for file download has a captcha or two-factor authentication, manual input is required.
-You can either go through it once in advance to bypass the verification (NYCU Portal is an example), or you can set a longer `time.sleep()` to allow for a manual input window.
+- You may have noticed that I used the term "nearly fully automated," and the reason is that, if the target website for file download has a captcha or two-factor authentication, manual input is required.
+You can either go through it once in advance to bypass the verification (NYCU Portal is an example) or set a longer `time.sleep()` to allow for a manual input window.

 # Demo
+<a href="https://youtu.be/EIV3oNEiH4I" target="_blank">https://youtu.be/EIV3oNEiH4I</a>

+In our demo, we downloaded the zip file from NYCU E3 platform.
+The assignment we want to correct is one of the questions in the Data Structure course.
+In this example, the course participants would need to provide their c/cpp files, and their goals are to read the input called `input.txt` in the same directory and output the answer to the output file called `answer.txt`, also in the same directory.
+To correct their homework, we start from `Corrector/start.sh`.
+We create folders to store codes temporarily, execute `Corrector/correct.sh` by a new terminal, which takes `Testcase/input{i}.txt` as `input.txt` and compare the result with `Testcase/answer{i}.txt`, and finally get the score of each student.
+In the end, we locate the specific row by finding the student ID and fill the score in.
+We're done!

 # QA
 Q: Why does my `driver.find_element()` always go wrong?\